luizalbertocviana/clojure-microservices/dynconfig-server/README.md

 # DynConfig Server

 DynConfig is a centralized, secure configuration management system designed as a key-value store that supports real-time configuration updates and propagation to consuming services without requiring restarts.
-It uses a RESTful HTTP API with WebSocket-based change notifications and enforces strict access control using JSON Web Tokens (JWTs).
+It uses a RESTful HTTP API with WebSocket-based change notifications and enforces strict access control using JSON Web Tokens (JWTs) containing a `username` claim.

 ## Intended Audience